 If I were to make a clothing company, I would want its path to be like that of Brooks Brothers.
 I would focus on quality above all else.
 I would resist contemporary trends and follow classic templates, but I would make sensible changes.
 The best example would be Brooks Brothers finally ceding to demand and making clothes for women, who had been borrowing/stealing Brooks clothes from the men in their lives.

 Ralph Lauren is like a younger and hipper Brooks Brothers, in my view.
 The man for whom the company is named is a Brooks alumnus whose career goes back to designing and selling ties.
-Coincidentally, and maybe ironically, he designed costumes for The Great Gatsby (1974) starring Robert Redford and Lauren’s former employer designed the costumes for the newer The Great Gatsby (2013) starring Leonardo DiCaprio.
+Coincidentally, and maybe ironically, he designed costumes for The Great Gatsby (1974) starring Robert Redford; his former employer designed the costumes for the newer The Great Gatsby (2013) starring Leonardo DiCaprio.

-In terms of business, Ralph Lauren the company is publicly traded, and its namesake is still actively involved in its operation as the executive chairman and CCO.
+In terms of business, the company is publicly traded, and the man is still actively involved in its operation as the executive chairman and CCO.
 Brooks Brothers, on the other hand, is privately owned by Claudio del Vecchio and it hasn’t been owned by a member of the Brooks family since 1946.
 The Ralph Lauren Polo logo is a lot more recognizable than the Brooks Golden Fleece logo.